untoldengine/UntoldEngine/docs/API/UsingEngineSettings.md

 applyPinchDragIfNeeded(from: state, entityId: myEntity, sensitivity: 1.0)

-// Anchored drag / rotate for individual entities processAnchoredPinchDragLifecycle(from: state, entityId: myEntity, dragPlane: .xz) processAnchoredPinchDragLifecycle(
+// Anchored drag / rotate for individual entities
+// dragPlane filters world-axis displacement; it is not ray-plane picking. processAnchoredPinchDragLifecycle(from: state, entityId: myEntity, dragPlane: .xz) processAnchoredPinchDragLifecycle(
     from: state,